emn178/markdown/README.md

-README.md
+Markdown
 =========
-This is a README.md example shows how to write a README.md.
+This is a markdown example shows how to write a markdown file.

 ## Block Elements
 ### Paragraphs and Line Breaks